World stock index hits record, dollar softer after Fed

 "There is still a good deal of time and price left in it, though I would say that given the advance we have made year-to-date, that the upside between now and year-end is respectable but not anything other than respectable," Einhorn told Reuters.

-MSCI's all-country world index, which includes about 85 percent of global investable equities, rose 0.6 percent to pass an all-time high set in November 2007.
+MSCI's all-country world index .MIWD00000PUS, which includes about 85 percent of global investable equities, rose 0.6 percent to pass an all-time high set in November 2007.

 U.S. Treasuries prices retreated after the government had to pay more to sell $7 billion in new inflation-protected 30-year debt and investors reworked positions after the Fed meeting.